Khin The: Life

 She did not bear any issue but she adopted Salin Supaya, daughter of her half-sister Limban Mibaya, and Kwutywa Princess, daughter of Tamabin Mibaya.
-She died on 3 May 1872 and was buried in the Mandalay Palace stockade.
+King Mindin made his adoptive daughter Salin Supaya the crown princess.
+She died on 3 May 1872 with the flu and was buried in the Mandalay Palace stockade but it no longer exists today.
+According to records, during the reign of King Thibaw, Queen Supayalat ordered the relocation of Khin The's tomb to a local cemetery, claiming that she did not belong to the royal bloodline.
+This event was documented in the book "Mandalay and Other Cities of the Past in Burma" by Vincent Clarence Scott O'Connor.